-My expertise covers Korean birth certificates (including family registers, etc.), as well as Korean police reports, employment records, university diplomas, tax statements, medical receipts and records, and more.
+Korean birth certificates (including family registers, etc.), as well as Korean police reports, employment records, university diplomas, tax statements, medical receipts and records.
+Even personal letters.

-- Contact me to discuss your Korean document translation needs, or to just get a quote on your project.
+Contact me to discuss your translation needs, or to just get a quote on a personal Korean translation project.

 “I have had the opportunity to utilize Steven at Korean Consulting for several personal translations.
 Korean Consulting is not the first translation service I have used, but it is by far the best.
 Their service, speed and accuracy of the translations are far superior to any other service.”James Horner (Saudia Arabia)